mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 1. PROCESS

 ### General
-a.
-All communications will be available in French and English and will be provided in an accessible format.
+- All communications will be available in French and English and will be provided in an accessible format.
-a.
-All formal communications and ammendments will be made through the Buy and Sell website - https://buyandsell.gc.ca/
+- All formal communications and ammendments will be made through the Buy and Sell website - https://buyandsell.gc.ca/
+- Unless specified otherwise, all written communications will be in an electronic and accessible format.
+Acceptible formats include .txt, .odf, .doc and .epub.
+If properly tagged for accessibility .pdf will be accepted.

 ### LOI Process
   - GC issues a LOI to get express interest in the pilot.
-  - Industry submits letters (3 pages + provided signature page).
+  - Industry submits letters - See Attachment 2 for more detail.
   - Submissions should be sent directly to the Contracting Authority on or before December 12, 2017 at 14h00 EST.
   - GC reserves the right to request additional information for clarification after submission.
   - No payment will be made for costs incurred in this phase.